 To uncover more of Canada’s geographical past, Nim says visiting the Johnson Geo Centre is a must.
 This centre in St John’s is built in a natural rock basin that was originally filled with peat, covering glacial till and boulders.
-Nestled between 500 feet of exposed rock calls the centre explores the history of the solar system, the province and its people in unique sharing the history of rocks, minerals, fossils and geological time.
+Nestled between 500 feet of exposed rock falls the centre explores the history of the solar system, the province and its people.
 Even the heating system is fascinating, as six geothermal walls extract heat from the deep rocks in the winter and dissipate it into them in summer!

 Its oldest life forms

-This year, scientists in Quebec believe they may have found the oldest fossils in the world – in Canada.
+Scientists in Québec believe they may have found the oldest fossils in the world – in Canada.
 The tiny tubes and filaments they found are made of an iron oxide known as haematite and, as Dr. Therrien says, are believed to be the remains of bacteria once living underwater in hydrothermal vents.
 These microfossils give huge insight into life on Earth millions of years ago.
 Matthew Dodd, one of the researchers who made the discovery, tells us: